-BS Thomas, born 1893 in Pill, became and Eldon Member in June 1922.
-He was a Political Officer in the forces posted to Jordan late 1922.
-From 1925-32 he was Finance Minister and Wazir (advisor) to the Sultan of Muscat and Oman.
-During these times, he undertook several expeditions into the desert and became the first European to cross the RUB AL KHALI desert (the largest stretch of sand in the world) on his own trusty camel called Khuwara.
-Awarded the OBE and the CMG for services to his country.
+BS Thomas, a member of Eldon Lodge since 1922, served as a Political Officer in the forces posted to Jordan in 1922, and went on to become the Finance Minister and advisor to the Sultan of Muscat and Oman.
+He was the first European to cross the Rub Al Khali desert on his own camel, and was awarded the OBE and the CMG for his service to his country.